RMerl/asuswrt-merlin/README-merlin.txt

 for their various router models.
-Originally forked from Tomato, it has since grown into a very different product, removing some more technical features that were part of Tomato, but also adding new original features such as support for dual WANs.
+Originally forked from Tomato, it has since grown into a very different product, removing some more technical features that were part of Tomato, but also adding a lot of new original features.

 Asuswrt-merlin is a customized version of Asus's firmware.
 The goal is to provide bugfixes and minor enhancements to Asus's firmware, with also